zhossain7/tectex/README.md

 This is a personal project that grew from my own workflow pain.
 I wanted resume quality from LaTeX without the usual friction.
-TecTex is my attempt to make that process faster, safer, and practical for day-to-day updates.
+Tecxter is my attempt to make that process faster, safer, and practical for day-to-day updates.